gregorycrane/CrosbySchaeffer2.0/chaps/lesson12.md

 in Value of the Classics, page 49.</note>

 <div type="textpart" subtype="para" n="63">
-<p>The Process of Translation.
-From the very beginning, cultivate right habits, The time thus saved will in
-the end repay you for any time that may seem to be lost at the start.
+The Process of Translation.
+From the very beginning, cultivate right habits, The time thus saved will in the end repay you for any time that may seem to be lost at the start.